goggeo/red-team/ttps/recon/nmap/readme.md

 ## _SploitScan

 Use SploitScan to find information of found CVE's and available exploits to start pen-testing.
-Refer to documentation on how to use in the _SploitScan directory.
+Refer to documentation on how to use in the exploits/_SploitScan directory.